wrapperband/Tame-Mossley-FloodRisk/README.md

     Tame river Mossley , Rate of change of river level, per week 2012 - 2019

+**Rate of River Level change is increasing**

 Rate of change of river level, per week chart shows the rate of change of maximum river levels at Mossley.
 When compared to the rainfall charts, which show low or normal rainfall, the charts shows an upward trend of the change in river levels.

 i.e. The river level is going up visibly faster, on the low resolution daily chart.

 Simply put, the peaks of river level rise rate are generally increasing, when they should be going down.

 This charts shows extracted high  levels of river rate of change in level, above 400cm/day, to clearly show how the rate of level change has increased.

 #### Tame river Mossley , Rate of change of river level, per Month above 400cm change Per Month.

 ![alt tag](charts/TameMossleyRateofLevelChangePerMonthGrtr400cm.png)